Skip to main content

 // Route each request to the right session by host.

-Bonus: each session warms up independently against its own target, and you Save/Load each one separately.
+Side benefit: each session warms up independently against its own target, and Save/Load works per-session.

-Got weird requirements?
-Sharing one cookie across multiple sessions, A/B testing two cookie sets against the same site, that kind of thing.
-Use WithoutCookieJar() and set the Cookie header yourself on every request:
+Some setups need cookie state managed outside the jar: sharing one cookie across multiple sessions, A/B testing two cookie sets against the same site, or driving session state from an external store.
+For those, use WithoutCookieJar() and set the Cookie header by hand on each request:

 s := httpcloak.NewSession("chrome-latest", httpcloak.WithoutCookieJar())